Campus Safety Services

-All Public Safety Officers are members of the Oregon Crisis Intervention Team (CIT) and have received at least 40 hours of crisis intervention training.
+All Campus Safety Officers have received at least 40 hours of crisis intervention training.
 This training is in conjunction with the Bend Police Department and the Deschutes County Behavioral Health Team.
-Additionally, two of our officers are Crisis Intervention Specialists and have received advanced crisis intervention training.

 Fire Response & Prevention

-CPS Officers have special tools and training to handle vegetation and structure fires.
-CPS works closely with our local fire agencies to respond to, and prevent, fires on COCC property.
-CPS is also responsible for fire code compliance on all COCC property.
+Campus Safety Officers have special tools and training to handle vegetation and structure fires.
+Campus Safety works closely with our local fire agencies to respond to, and prevent, fires on COCC property.
+Campus Safety is also responsible for fire code compliance on all COCC property.

 Life Safety Equipment

-CPS provides and maintains medical and fire equipment for use by our campus community.
-These devices include fire extinguishers, AED's, bleeding control kits, Narcan kits, and several other devices.
+Campus Safety provides and maintains medical and fire equipment for use by our campus community.
+These devices include fire extinguishers, AED's, bleeding control kits, NARCAN kits, and several other devices.

-In compliance with federal law, CPS tracks Clery statistics and prepares an annual report on campus security and fire data, programs, and services.
+In compliance with federal law, Campus Safety tracks Clery statistics and prepares an annual report on campus security and fire data, programs, and services.
 For more information, please click the link below.

-CPS has installed emergency phone towers on our Bend and Redmond campuses.
-These red towers, if activated, will call the Public Safety Department.
+Campus Safety has installed emergency phone towers on our Bend and Redmond campuses.
+These red towers, if activated, will call the Campus Safety Department.
 Click the link below for a map of tower locations.

 Building Access Control

-Public Safety Officers have the authority to enforce all campus policies.
-Under Oregon Revised Statute 341.300, Public Safety Officers also have the authority to issue citations for parking and traffic offenses and/or impound vehicles (at the vehicle owner's expense).
+Campus Safety Officers have the authority to enforce all campus policies.
+Under Oregon Revised Statute 341.300, Campus Safety Officers also have the authority to issue citations for parking and traffic offenses and/or impound vehicles (at the vehicle owner's expense).

-Public Safety Officers can provide on-foot safety escorts for anyone who is concerned about their safety on campus.
-To request a safety escort, please contact Campus Public Safety.
+Campus Safety Officers can provide on-foot safety escorts for anyone who is concerned about their safety on campus.
+To request a safety escort, please contact Campus Safety.

 Our Cadet Program is a co-op work experience for students seeking a career in law enforcement, corrections, dispatch, or parole and probation.
 The program provides valuable skills and experience, and may also allow cadets to complete their CJ280 class requirement.
 For more information, please send an email to email@example.com.